robstoll/atrium/README.md

 -- general speaking, it allows you to create feature assertions without the need of own assertion functions.

 `subject` within an assertion group block refers to the subject of the assertion (`myPerson` in the above example).
-As a reminder, an assertion group block is a lambda with the `IAssertionPlant` created by `assert(...)` as receiver (see [assertion group block](#define-single-assertions-or-assertion-groups) for further details).
+As a reminder, an assertion group block is a lambda with the `AssertionPlant` created by `assert(...)` as receiver (see [assertion group block](#define-single-assertions-or-assertion-groups) for further details).
-You probably have already guessed it, `subject` is actually a property of `IAssertionPlant`.
+You probably have already guessed it, `subject` is actually a property of `AssertionPlant`.

 Back to property assertions.
 In the above example we created two feature assertions: one for the property `name` and the other for the property `isStudent` of `myPerson`.
 A feature assertion is indicated as follows in the output.
 It starts with a `▶` followed by the feature's name and its actual value.